nikhithaaax/Full-Stack-Project/README.md

 ## 🚀 Features

 ✅ **Frontend**
-- Built with HTML, CSS, and jQuery (AJAX for dynamic updates)
+- Built with HTML, CSS, BOOTSTRAP and jQuery (AJAX for dynamic updates)
 - Search, filter, and sort pets by multiple criteria
 - Favorites system (saved with localStorage)
 - Responsive grid layout and modern UI